×

 If you have not spent a lot of time in Leuven, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Leuven, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Leuven for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide financial security in the future.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and maintenance expenses.
 It also requires a long-term commitment, as selling a home can take time and effort.
 On the other hand, renting a home in Leuven offers more flexibility.
 It's a good option if you're not sure how long you'll be staying in the city or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, when you rent, your monthly payments don't contribute to building equity, and you may face annual rent increases.
 You also have less control over your living situation, as you're subject to the rules and decisions of your landlord.
 In conclusion, whether you should buy or rent a home in Leuven depends on your financial situation, your long-term plans, and your personal preferences.
-It's important to carefully consider all these factors before making a decision," remarked one expat in Leuven, Belgium.
+It's important to carefully consider all these factors before making a decision," commented one expat who made the move to Leuven.

 What cultural faux pas should I try to avoid making in Leuven?